felipebravom/AffectiveTweets/README.md

 The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms:

 1. __TweetToSparseFeatureVector__: calculates sparse features from tweets.
 There are options provides for filtering out infrequent features and setting the weighting approach  (boolean or frequency based).
- * Word n-grams: extracts word n-grams from n=1 to __wordNgramMaxDim__ .
+ * __Word n-grams__: extracts word n-grams from n=1 to maximum value.
- * Negations: add a prefix to words occurring in negated contexts e.g., I don't like you => I don't NEG-like NEG-you.
+ * __Negations__: add a prefix to words occurring in negated contexts e.g., I don't like you => I don't NEG-like NEG-you.
 The prefixes only affect the word ngram features.
 The scope of negation finishes with the next punctuation mark.
- * Character n-grams: calculates character n-grams.
+ * __Character n-grams__: calculates character n-grams.
- * POS tags (with n-Gram sequences)
+ * __POS tags__: tags tweets using the [CMU Tweet NLP tool](http://www.cs.cmu.edu/~ark/TweetNLP/).
+It creates a vector space model based on the sequence of POS tags allowing to set the maximum POS n-gram size.
- * Brown clusters (with n-gram sequences).
+ * __Brown clusters__: maps the words to Brown word clusters and creates a vector space model of lower dimensionality.
+It can be used with n-grams of word clusters.

 2. __TweetToLexiconFeatureVector__: calculates features from a tweet using several lexicons.
  * MPQA